4/18 in Yankee History

 After two cancellations of their season start, the Yankees open

 against the Red Sox before 40‚000 at the Stadium‚ winning 7-3.
 Judge

 Landis presents diamond-studded watches to the New York players in

-honor of their championship season in 1928.
-New York Starter George
+honour of their championship season in 1928.
+New York starter George

 Pipgras allows just 3 hits in 5 1/3 innings‚ but walks 9.
 Reliever Fred